openbraininstitute/accounting-service/README.md

-upgrade-deps            Create or update the lock file, using the latest version of the dependencies check-deps              Check that the dependencies in the existing lock file are valid lint                    Run linters build                   Build the docker images run                     Run the application in docker kill                    Take down the application and remove the volumes clean                   Take down the application and remove the volumes and the images test                    Run tests in docker test-local              Run tests locally migration               Create the alembic migration show-config             Show the docker-compose configuration in the current environment sh                      Run a shell in the app container
+upgrade-deps            Create or update the lock file, using the latest version of the dependencies check-deps              Check that the dependencies in the existing lock file are valid lint                    Run linters build                   Build the Docker image publish                 Publish the Docker image to DockerHub run                     Run the application in Docker kill                    Take down the application and remove the volumes destroy                 Take down the application and remove the volumes test                    Run tests in Docker test-local              Run tests locally migration               Create the alembic migration populate                Populate the local db with example data show-config             Show the docker-compose configuration in the current environment sh                      Run a shell in the app container
 ```